akhalil36/pytorch-memory-forensics/README.md

 **[→ Full write-up, findings, and analysis on the GitHub Pages site](https://akhalil36.github.io/pytorch-memory-forensics/)**

-**Extremely detailed technical writeup with step-by-step descriptions and screenshots of the process are in Detailed Writeup.pdf.**
+**Extremely detailed technical writeup with step-by-step descriptions and screenshots of the process are in Detailed Writeup.pdf**

 ---